bmsookim/DMIS_mammo/README.md

 - Crop size  : 224 x 224
 - Model      : Fine-tuned Residual Network 50 (ILSVRC-2012)

-## 3. ornot-Calcification
+### 3. ornot-calcification

-The input of the [ornot-Calcification](./ornot-Calcification) will be a tiny window of the suspected region of 'calcification'.
+The input of the [ornot-calcification](./ornot-calcification/) will be a tiny window of the suspected region of 'calcification'.
 Regions will be extracted according to Faster-RCNN training of the 'calcification' regions in our private dataset.

 - Input size : 36 x 36
 - Crop size  : 32 x 32
 - Model      : Wide-Residual-Network 28x10

-## 4. ornot-Mass
+### 4. ornot-mass

-The input of the [ornot-Mass](./ornot-Mass) will be a square window of the suspected region of 'mass'.
+The input of the [ornot-mass](./ornot-mass/) will be a square window of the suspected region of 'mass'.
 Regions will be extracted according to Faster-RCNN training of the 'Mass' regions in our private dataset.

+- Input size : 256 x 256
+- Crop size  : 224 x 224
+- Model      : Fine-tuned Residual Network 50 (ILSVRC-2012)